-The school uses ParentMailX, via email or the Parentmail App to communicate with parents/carers electronically and by text message.
 Letters and information for those families not able to receive email will be sent via pupils.

-Please contact the school for assistance if you experience any problems with the ParentMail system, either by email: admin@range.sefton.sch.uk or by telephone 01704 879315.
+Please contact the school for assistance if you experience any problems with School Gateway, either by email: admin@range.sefton.sch.uk or by telephone 01704 879315.